 WHY do so many people eat a “healthy” diet yet have high cholesterol?
 What exactly is cholesterol, anyway?
-Is it as BAD, BAD, BAD as we hear?
+Is it BAD, BAD, BAD like we hear?

 Cholesterol is a waxy substance produced by every cell of the body.
 It holds our cell walls firm.
 In fact, without cholesterol we would be soft and fall apart.
 One of cholesterol’s roles in the body is to travel to inflamed areas to repair tiny breaks or lesions that irritate tissues, internal or external.
 For example, cholesterol makes a hard scab on your knee to allow a scrape to heal.
 Cholesterol is not the CAUSE of inflammation.
 It’s just the opposite!
-In fact, it is INFLAMMATION that CAUSES HIGH CHOLESTEROL and HEART DISEASE.
+In fact, it is INFLAMMATION that CAUSES HIGH CHOLESTEROL, HEART DISEASE, and many other diseases.

 Cholesterol is just the body’s attempt to seal the INFLAMMATION sites.
 It fills tiny rips or holes in the delicate endothelium lining of the blood vessels.
 Maybe it’s time to look DEEPER into the causes of inflammation.
 Then we can understand how to take charge of our health and live a long life.